ricardobranco777/unpage/README.md

 ```
 Usage: ./unpage [OPTIONS] URL
+  -C, --count-key string    key to access the count in the JSON response
   -D, --data-key string     key to access the data in the JSON response
   -H, --header strings      HTTP header (may be specified multiple times
   -L, --last-key string     key to access the last page link in the JSON response